wds4/tapestry-protocol/tips/core-protocol/conceptGraph.md

 ## Synopsis

 Knowledge will be broken down into chunks, called nodes, and organized as a graph, which is a collection of nodes connected by edges.
 Edges will represent relationships between the nodes and will be used to organize nodes into sets.
-Linguistic questions can be formulated by representing the question using a single node connected to a set of nodes, each one of which is a possible answer to the question.
+Linguistic questions can be formulated by representing the question using a single node connected to a set of nodes, each one of which is a possible answer to the question, as in the example below.

 <img src="../../images/createdAtQuestionAsGraph.png" width="50%" />